Colebuildanddevelop/GraphQL-project/README.md

 Dear EOG Resources,

 Thank you for being an industry leader in regards to the hiring process.
-I could not agree more with Jesse's welcoming statement.
-I hope you will enjoy reviewing my assessment and allow me to be an example of the value gained from optimizing hiring methods.
+I could not agree more with Jesse's welcoming statement, and it excites me to have the opportunity to prove my skills to an organization that operates so fairly.
+I look forward to hearing any feedback and to proving to EOG that I can be an example of the value gained from optimizing hiring methods.

 ---